Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Related Work

-Label ambiguity remains a fundamental challenge in Partial Label Learning (PLL).
-The most straightforward approach to handling PLL is the average-based method, which assumes an equal probability for each candidate label being the ground-truth label.
-For instance, Hullermeier and Beringer \cite{hullermeier2006learning} employed k-nearest neighbors for label disambiguation, treating all candidate labels of a sample's neighborhood equally and predicting the ground-truth label through voting strategies.
-However, a significant drawback of average-based methods is that false positive labels can mislead them.

-To overcome these limitations, researchers have explored identification-based methods for PLL.
-In contrast to average-based methods, which treat all candidate labels equally, identification-based methods view the ground-truth label as a latent variable.
-They seek to maximize its estimated probability using either the maximum margin criterion \cite{nguyen2008classification,zhang2016partial} or the maximum likelihood criterion \cite{liu2012conditional}.
+\textbf{Partial label learning (PLL)}.
+The prior arts can be roughly divided into identification-based for label disambiguation \citep{zhang2015solving,gong2017regularization,xu2019partial,wu2023proper} or average-based for utilizing all candidate labels \citep{hullermeier2006learning,cour2011learning,lv2023robustness}.
+The traditional average-based methods usually treat all candidate labels equally, which may involve the misleading false positive labels into training.
+To overcome these limitations, researchers have explored identification-based methods, viewing the ground-truth label as a latent variable.
+They seek to maximize its estimated probability using either the maximum margin criterion \citep{nguyen2008classification,zhang2016partial} or the maximum likelihood criterion \citep{liu2012conditional}.
 Deep learning techniques have recently been incorporated into identification-based methods, yielding promising results across multiple datasets.
-For example, PRODEN \cite{lv2020progressive} proposed a self-training strategy that disambiguates candidate labels using model outputs.
-CC \cite{Feng2020ProvablyCP} introduced classifier-consistent and risk-consistent algorithms, assuming uniform candidate label generation.
-LWS \cite{wen2021leveraged} relaxed this assumption and proposed a family of loss functions for label disambiguation.
-More recently, Wang et al. \cite{wang2022pico} incorporated contrastive learning into PLL, enabling the model to learn discriminative representations and show promising results under various levels of ambiguity.
+For example, PRODEN \citep{lv2020progressive} proposed a self-training strategy that disambiguates candidate labels using model outputs.
+CC \citep{Feng2020ProvablyCP} introduced classifier-consistent and risk-consistent algorithms, assuming uniform candidate label generation.
+LWS \citep{wen2021leveraged} relaxed this assumption and proposed a family of loss functions for label disambiguation.
+More recently, Wangt et al. \cite{wang2022pico} incorporated contrastive learning into PLL, enabling the model to learn discriminative representations and show promising results under various levels of ambiguity.
+RCR involves consistency regularization into PLL recently \citep{revisitpllwu22l}.

-Nevertheless, these methods rely on the fundamental assumption that the ground-truth label is present in the candidate set.
-This assumption may not always hold, especially in cases of unprofessional judgments by annotators, which could limit the applicability of these methods in real-world scenarios.